tmedwards/sugarcube-2/docs/core/special-names.md

 <span id="special-passage-start"></span>
 ### `Start`

-**Twine&nbsp;2:**  *Not special.*  Any passage may be chosen as the starting passage by selecting it via the *Start Story Here* passage context-menu item—n.b. older versions of Twine&nbsp;2 used a rocket ship icon for the same purpose.
+**Twine&nbsp;2:**  *Not special.*  Any passage may be chosen as the starting passage by selecting it via the *Start Story Here* passage context-menu item—n.b. older versions of Twine&nbsp;2 used a <i class="icon rocket" title="rocket ship" aria-label="rocket ship"></i> icon for the same purpose.

 **Twine&nbsp;1/Twee:**  *Required.*  The starting passage, the first passage displayed.
 Configurable, see [`Config.passages.start`](#config-api-property-passages-start) for more information.